damiansima/fire-sale/README.md

 ```
 If not defined it will spin up all workers at the same time generating a traffic profile that will look like a spike.
 Normally you want to smooth the curve of traffic to simulate actual traffic.
-- **time**: It defines the amount of minutes you want to wait between the beginning of the execution up until reaching the maximum number of workers running
+- **time**: It defines the time you want to wait between the beginning of the execution up until reaching the maximum number of workers running.
+Valid units are ["ns", "us", "ms", "s", "m", "h"] as described [here](https://golang.org/pkg/time/#ParseDuration).
+If not provided the default unit is `minutes (m)`
 - **step**: It takes the defined time and splits it by this number generating and scalonated traffic.
 The larger this number the smoother the traffic curve.

 *Note*: if not provided the default ram up is `step:1 , time:0`